shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 In DMR mode the signal meter will only be active when the DMR hardware detects a DMR signal.

 In FM mode the signal meter should operate all the time.

+Note.
+Currently the S meter reading is not very accurate becuase the radio hardware Rx sensitivity is not calibrated at the factor.
+Hence the value displayed is based on a radio with average sensitivity, individial radios may be more or less sensitive than average and hence the S meter will read higher or lower than is absolutely correct.

 ![signal meter](media/signal-meter.png)